Estimated reading time: 6 minutes

 Shuttleworth is located in Biggleswade, Bedfordshire.
 It is a museum that boasts an impressive collection of vintage aircraft and veteran vehicles.
-You can also visit the Swiss Garden adjacent to the museum.
+You can also visit the Gardens in Bedfordshire, which adjacent to the museum.
 My son is fascinated by anything that has a mechanical element to it, so visiting here was a perfect choice.

-The museum is divided into 6 Hangars: I have created a visual checklist for anyone who wishes to visit Shuttleworth:
+Firstly, the museum has 6 Hangars and I have created a visual checklist for anyone who wishes to visit Shuttleworth:

 When we arrived, the museum was not busy, which made my son feel relaxed.
 Although the Christmas season is over, they provided my son with an: “Engineering Elves Trail”.
 He thoroughly enjoyed going around the hangars trying to find where the elves were hiding.
 This was also an excellent bonding activity for us.

-As we toured the museum, there were several mannequins positioned around the hangars.
-One made me jump, which made my son chuckle.
+Further, as we toured the museum, we saw several mannequins positioned around the hangars.
+In addition, one made me jump, which made my son chuckle.

-Afterward, we entered the Swiss Garden, which was unquestionably charming.
-The garden hosted elegant architectural features, which included bridges, benches and a chapel.
+Afterward, we entered the Gardens, which was unquestionably charming.
+Likewise, the garden hosted elegant architectural features, which included bridges, benches and a chapel.

 If you enjoy looking at vintage aircraft and veteran vehicles, then Shuttleworth is the place to visit.
-They host plenty of house events and air shows too.
+Moreover, they host plenty of house events and air shows too.
 I recommend taking ear defenders just in case it gets a bit noisy outside.

-*Accompanying carers get free admission on non-event days.
-Children under 16 have free entry to both the museum collection and Swiss Garden. (maximum 4 children per paying adult)
+Accompanying carers get free admission on non-event days.
+In addition, children under 16 have free entry to both the museum collection and the Gardens. (maximum 4 children per paying adult)

 *The content in this blog is based on personal experience.
 I received no payment or any other commission for this post.

 Bedfordshire Related Posts: